madewithangular/madewithangular.github.io/README.md

 ## Contributing

 Got an Angular app you're proud of?
 Or stumbled upon one that deserves the spotlight?
-Please share it with us here.
+Please [share it with us here](https://github.com/madewithangular/madewithangular.github.io/discussions/432).

 ## Sponsor

 This project thrives with your support.
-If you love what we do and wish to contribute, consider becoming a sponsor.
+If you've found this project useful and wish to contribute, [consider becoming a sponsor](https://github.com/sponsors/madewithangular).
 Your sponsorship helps keep the site up-to-date and running smoothly.
-Every bit of support is cherished.
+Every bit of support helps and is much appreciated.